Q& A #3 –2/27/17

 I generally enjoy seasonally minded food, and I like a heavy vegetarian diet just because I like vegetables.
 This is especially true in the summer when I can go out and pick a snack, but I am not opposed to a steak at this time in my life.
 We raise chickens for eggs and have had some rabbits here on site other then that we purchase from local farms as opposed to grocery chains.

 As I said already, I like to forage for native foods, and I do a bit of farming as well.
 I do a lot of food preservation through canning, dehydrating, fermenting, etc. This takes care of a lot but not all my wants.
 Generally, I do eat lower carbohydrate meals However, I do like tacos and since I am rather active and I am mostly aware of my food sources, I do not restrict myself to this.
-The last few times I did the calculations I was under 5o grams of carbs a few times and less then 100 on the other days in those weeks.
-So, this is just sorta natural for me I guess.
-There are days when I simply go for the honey jar as I don’t worry about maintaining ketogenic all the time.
+The last few times I did the calculations I was 100 or less grams of carbohydrates for the day.
+This is just sorta natural for me I guess.
+However, there are days when I simply go for the honey jar.
+I eat lots of greens that i grow or harvest wild.
 In truth, I have no real concerns outside of pre-manufactured food and refined sugars, these things are not for me.

 I do fasting daily and have for many years and in the early spring time I do an extended fast.
-Generally speaking for my day to day I am not eating from 12 midnight to around mid or late afternoon the next day.
+Generally speaking for my day to day I am not eating from 12 midnight to late afternoon the next day.
 This is my average window to consume food– which provides my daily fasting state.
 Very rarely will I eat anything before around 4 pm but its been know to happen if the mood is right.
-I tend to have my main meal around 9:00 or 10:00 pm on most days as i will then graze around this.
-I do drink tea or the occasional beer during the day if the mood strikes me.
+I tend to have my main meal around 9:00 or 10:00 pm on most days .

 Sometimes I will eat a small snack like tuna, eggs, or cheese or ill make a smoothie before I start teaching for the night.
 Again, I go by feel.
 I very rarely ‘go out’ to eat but I do on occasion in which case I eat as I please.
 I do make many exceptions for hospitality.